- Publications and resources

 - What do I need to know about my flight training for a PPL?

-You need to complete a course of flight training with a Part 141 or Part 142 operator.
-It includes basic general flying, as well as cross-country and instrument flying.
+You need to complete a course of flight training with a Part 141 or Part 142 flight training operator.
+It includes general flying, cross-country and instrument flying.

 There are two types of courses: intensive integrated courses and non-integrated courses.
-Part 142 schools conduct integrated courses and Part 141 schools conduct non-integrated courses.
-A school can hold both certificates.
+Part 142 flight training organisations conduct integrated courses.
+Part 141 flight training organisations conduct non-integrated courses.
+A flight training organisation can hold both certificates.
+Some Part 141 flight training organisations provide ground and flight training.

-If you obtain your licence without doing the instrument flying, it will include a note that your licence doesn’t meet the international standard for a PPL.
+If you obtain your PPL(H) without doing the instrument flying, it will include a note that your licence doesn’t meet the international standard for a PPL.
 You can complete the instrument flying later.

 - What is an integrated training course?